QuentinAndre/pypcurve/README.md

 ## 1. Compulsory Reading

 First and foremost, [read the user guide to the p-curve](http://p-curve.com/guide.pdf).
-Very important not to make mistakes when selecting statistical results, and preparing the disclosure table.
+It is crucial that users understand what p-curve can and cannot do, that they know which statistical results to select, and that they properly prepare the disclosure table.

 ## 2. Formatting the statistical results